Wolf Hill Forest Preserve, Smithfield

 Trailhead Name: Carlton's Way Subdivision

-Parking: Yes: On street, 2 spaces, no overnight parking
+Parking: Yes: Parking lot, 2 spaces, no overnight parking

 ADA Accessible Parking Spaces?
 No